FearlessLugia/mapfolio/README.md

 #### Deployment

 The website is deployed on Vercel, which is the recommended deployment platform for Next.js applications.
 Deployment is free of charge.
-To improve accessibility and memorability, the project also shortens the default `vercel.app` subdomain link.
+To improve accessibility and memorability, the site now uses a custom domain.

 ### Other Personal Portfolio Features